Ute Wetzig

-Ute Wetzig (born April 11, 1971, in Halle an der Saale, Sachsen-Anhalt) is a female diver from Germany, who won a gold, a silver and a bronze medal in the women's 10 m platform event at the European Championships in the early 1990s.
+Ute Wetzig (born 11 April 1971) is a female diver from Germany, who won a gold, a silver and a bronze medal in the women's 10 m platform event at the European Championships in the early 1990s.

 Wetzig competed for her native country in three consecutive Summer Olympics, starting in 1992 (Barcelona, Spain).
 She was affiliated with the BSV AOK Leipzig during her career.